aserafin/grape_logging/README.md

 ## Basic Usage

-### With Rack

-In your `config.ru`:

-    ...
-    use GrapeLogging::Middleware::RequestLogger
-    ...
-    run Your::Application

-And then set logger formatter in your main api file
+In your api file (somewhere on the top)

     logger.formatter = GrapeLogging::Formatters::Default.new

-### With Rails
+    use GrapeLogging::Middleware::RequestLogger, { logger: logger }

-## Other features
+## Features

 ### Log Format